 Like it promises to its writers, the app helps writers, especially the new ones, organize the manuscript, story notes, as well as plot.

 Because of the automatic invisibility of the tools on the side, it gives you the space to write with focus (without the distractions created by the tools on the sides).

-What does automatic sidebar invisibility appears to you?
+What does automatic sidebar invisibility (I just call it that way) appear to you?

-When you start writing, the tools you see on the side disappears to allow you to focus on writing rather than looking at the tools i.e. the word count, your chapters, etc.
+When you start writing, the tools you see on the side disappear to allow you to focus on writing rather than looking at the tools i.e. the word count, your chapters, etc.

 Other than that beautiful feature, Jacob listed the following features that are already completed from September to November:

 Expected to come out soon will be its mobile version and other writing and editing features, including font themes, images, spelling & grammar checker.
 You can see more of his roadmap here.